-The beneficiary (and any qualified representative payee) must appear personally at the FSP every three months and show proof of identity.
-If we pay the person by check, the FSP can hold the checks until the three-month visit, or the beneficiary or representative payee may pick up the checks monthly.
+The beneficiary (and qualified representative payee) must (both) appear personally at the FSP every three months and show proof of identity.
+If we pay the person by check, the FSP can hold the checks until the three-month visit, or the beneficiary (or representative payee) may pick up the checks monthly.
 The FSP will not mail checks or give them to anyone other than the beneficiary or qualified representative payee.

 Failure to appear personally at the FSP within three months will cause benefit payments to stop.
 The FSP will notify SSA promptly if the beneficiary or representative payee fails to comply with the three- month visit requirement.
 The FSP will return any undelivered checks to the Treasury Department.
 SSA will stop direct deposit payments.
 SSA will not resume payments until the absent person(s) appear(s) personally at the FSP and establish(es) continuing eligibility for benefits.

-The family or estate of the beneficiary (or any qualified representative payee receiving benefits for a qualified child) must notify the FSP promptly if the beneficiary dies.
+The family or estate of the beneficiary (or qualified representative payee) must notify the FSP promptly if the beneficiary dies.

-The family or estate of a qualified adult beneficiary must notify the FSP promptly if the beneficiary becomes unable to handle his or her own benefits.
+The beneficiary’s family or estate must notify the FSP promptly if the beneficiary becomes unable to handle his or her own benefits.

-Benefits will stop if a qualified adult beneficiary becomes unable to manage his or her own benefits.
-We will not make payments through a representative payee except for a qualified parent representative payee on behalf of a qualified child beneficiary as described in RS 02650.040D.1.
+Benefits will stop if a beneficiary receiving payments becomes unable to manage his or her own benefits.
+We will not make payments through a representative payee except for those meeting the conditions in RS 02650.040D.1 of this section.

 3. Lump-sum death payment

-A qualified person may receive the lump-sum death payment (LSDP) by check while in one of the SSA restricted country if the person:
+A qualified person may receive the lump-sum death payment (LSDP) by check while in one of the SSA restricted countries if the person:

 meets all factors of entitlement and eligibility for the LSDP; and